niceandserious/crafty-vagrant/README.md

 ## Installation

-1. First - if it's not already there - you'll need to download [Craft](http://buildwithcraft.com/) and unzip it into the 'app' directory so the project has app/craft and app/public directories.
+1. First - if it's not already there - you'll need to download [Craft](http://buildwithcraft.com/) and unzip it into the 'app' directory (so the project has app/craft and app/public directories)

 2. Next, run the command `install.sh`.
 This will install and set up everything necessary on your local machine.
 If this is a fresh Craft install, answer 'y' to the prompt about replacing Craft's templates + config, otherwise - if this is an existing project - answer 'n'.